excid3/refer/README.md

 ## 🧑‍💻 Usage

-Refer adds a models to your Rails application for tracking referrals and referral codes.
+Refer adds a model to your Rails application for tracking referrals and referral codes.

 To track referrals, you'll need to